h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - More details: in depth details on this deployed model
     - Monitoring: visualizations to represent the predictions the model is performing on new data
     - Show sample request: curl sample scoring request to have the model perform a prediction on sample data
-    - Copy endpoint URL: the url that this model is running on and that you would send a score request to, so this model makes predictions
+    - Copy endpoint URL: the URL that this model is running on and that you would send a score request to, so this model can make predictions

-You should see more details for **summary** and **model selections** on your model deployment for **hydraulic_model_1**.

 ![model-deployment-more-details](./assets/model-deployment-more-details.jpg)

-**Figure 37:** Project **Hydraulic System Model Deployment More Details**
+**Figure 37:** Project: **More Details on the Hydraulic System Model Deploy**

 - Deployment
 - Summary
-    - Endpoint: the url that this model is running on and that you would send a score request to, so this model makes predictions
+    - Endpoint: the url that this model is running on and that you would send a score request to, so this model can make predictions
     - Status: the condition of this model
     - Created on: date and time this model deployment was performed
     - Top model: UUID of this model deployment
-- Monitor: redirect to grafana dashboard for monitoring this deployed model
+- Monitor: redirect to Grafana dashboard for monitoring deployed model
 - Delete: remove this model deployment
 - Model selections
     - Target type: single model, champion/challenger and A/B test
     - Project: name of project this model deployment is associated with
-    - Environment: type of environment the model was deployed to either dev or prod
+    - Environment: type of environment the model was deployed (to either dev or prod)
     - Model name: name of model that was deployed
     - Model ID: ID of model that was deployed
     - Created on: date and time this model was created
     - Scorer: scorer metric used for this model
-    - Score: validation score using this model
+    - Score: validation score being used in this model
     - Owner: user who deployed this model
     - Environment: current environment this model is deployed to
     - Tag: tag name and value associated with this model deployment